Edit Blog Post

 Shetland – August 19

 I have to be honest with myself and admit that a small percentage of why I have returned is because he is here.
-We return for people or a person.
+We return for people or a person and place.
 Lerwick

-After we arrived, I did not want him to leave but he is not and will never be any real part of my life although he is a real part that has just buried itself deep inside my rib cage, like a stone, so that when I exhale, after he has gone, the breath will not fully leave me and I cannot quite breathe.
+After arriving, I did not want him to leave but he is not and will never be any real part of my life although he is a real part that has just buried itself deep inside my rib cage, like a stone, so that when I exhale, after he has gone, the breath will not fully leave me.
+I cannot quite breathe.
 Nesbister

 As I sit on the doorstep of Nesbister Bod (an old fishing bod built in 1844, grandly resting on a pebble peninsular and surrounded by sea on 3 sides) I feel a deep calmness from a place so entirely isolated that the moment of calm slowly arrives within my core.
-Calmness gently saturated into me from landscape, sea and isolation.
-I did not feel a great rush of excitement as the others although, it is exciting.
+Calmness gently saturates me from landscape, sea and isolation.
+On arrival, I did not feel a great rush of excitement as the others did although, it (this place) is exciting.

 I’ve been here before but never to this place.

 the others in the Bod speak French.
 I understand nothing and I enjoy the position of ‘outsider’.
 It is as if I cannot hear them and this is a place that I feel comfortable.

 But a stone is in my ribs.
 I feel it and tonight, he is the core of it.
 Let it go …… Nesbister Bod 2019, August 18th.
 Monday 19th.